-Whether you’re commuting to work or relaxing in the evening, podcasts are a great way to learn more about the world around you.
-From environmental science podcasts to comedy podcasts about the climate crisis, these are 15 of the best environmental podcasts available in 2021.
+Whether you are commuting to work or relaxing in the evening, podcasts are a great way to learn more about the world around you.
+These are 15 of the best environmental podcasts available in 2022, from environmental science podcasts to comedy podcasts about the climate crisis,

 15 Best Podcasts About the Environment